-The Scheme is invested in pooled funds, which means that the responsibility for exercising the voting rights on the shares held by the Scheme sits with the Investment Managers.
-The Trustees have enforced the policies in place by monitoring the engagement and voting activities of the Scheme's Investment Managers to ensure they are aligned with the Trustees' policies.
-This Implementation Statement summarises the votes made on behalf of the Trustees over the Scheme year.
+The Scheme is invested in pooled funds, which means that the responsibility for exercising the voting rights on the shares held by the Scheme sits with the Investment Manager.
+The Trustees have enforced the policies in place by monitoring the engagement and voting activities of the Scheme's Investment Manager to ensure they are aligned with the Trustees' policies.
+The Trustees' voting behaviour over the Scheme year is summarised below.

-Over the year to 5 April 2023, the Scheme held the following pooled fund investments:
+Over the year to 5 April 2024, the Scheme held the following pooled funds:

-- A multi-asset fund managed by Baillie Gifford; - A property fund managed by M&G; - A multi-asset fund managed by LGIM; - A passive world equity fund managed by LGIM; - A buy and maintain credit fund managed by LGIM; - Leveraged liability driven investment (LDI) funds managed by LGIM; and - A cash fund managed by LGIM.
+- A multi-asset fund managed by Baillie Gifford; - A property fund managed by M&G; - A multi-asset fund managed by LGIM; - A passive world equity fund managed by LGIM; - · A buy and maintain credit fund managed by LGIM; - Leveraged liability driven investment (LDI) funds managed by LGIM; and - A cash fund managed by LGIM.